Norwalk Transit District: Greenwich commuter shuttle

 The Central Loop Greenwich Commuter Shuttle operates weekdays 7am - 9:30am and 3:50pm - 6pm.
-The shuttle serves the Greenwich MTA Metro-North RR Station, Greenwich Hospital and municipality's central business district.
+The shuttle serves the Greenwich MTA Metro-North Railroad Station, Greenwich Hospital and municipality's central business district.

 Door-to-door services

 Norwalk Transit directly operates and contracts with a number of local operators to provide Complementary ADA Paratransit (for its own fixed route services and CTtransit Stamford) and Senior dial-a-ride services.
-These programs operate in Darien, Greenwich, New Canaan, Norwalk, Stamford, Weston, Westport and Wilton as well as portions of NY State.
+These programs operate in Darien, Greenwich, Norwalk, Stamford, Westport and Wilton as well as portions of NY State.